7 Wedding Colour Palettes That Will Define 2026

 Burgundy and blackberry wedding table with candlelight in a barn venue

-Close your eyes and imagine this: a barn with exposed wood beams, long tables lit by dozens of taper candles, and centerpieces overflowing with deep burgundy dahlias, blackberry-purple roses, and soft dusty pink accents.
+Inside a barn with exposed wood beams, long rectangular tables are lit by dozens of taper candles dripping into their holders, and centerpieces overflow with deep burgundy dahlias, blackberry-purple roses, and soft dusty pink accents peeking through.
 The room smells like cedar and warm wax.
+Guests lean toward each other and speak in low, intimate voices.
 That's moody berry, and it might be the most romantic palette on this list.

 • Key colours: Burgundy, Blackberry, Dusty Rose, Champagne